For showtimes, click here.

 4. The house was shared.

 The film uses a house called the Bluett House built on St. Louis Street.
-This home along with others was built for Meet Me in St. Louis for a cost of approximately 250 thousand dollars.
-The construction caused a conflict between director Vincente Minnelli and production designer Cedric Gibbons, who took offense to the project that wasn’t under his department.
-But the neighborhood proved to be extremely helpful for the studio who used it for Cass Timberlane, Song of the Thin Man, The Father’s Daughter, and In the Good Old Summertime.
+This home along with others was built for Meet Me in St. Louis for a cost of approximately $250 thousand.
+The neighborhood proved to be extremely helpful for the studio who used it for Cass Timberlane, Song of the Thin Man, The Father’s Daughter, and In the Good Old Summertime.